{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 .hero-subtitle{ width: 80%; } .hero-energy-lines { width: 70%; right: -10; bottom: -15; } @media (max-width: 575.98px) { .hero-energy-lines { background-size: 200% auto; width: 100%; } }

-Whether you’re saving for or living in retirement, it’s important to be aware of inflation risk – that is, the risk that inflation will erode the value of your investments over the long term.
+Whether you’re saving for education, retirement or another long-term goal, it’s important to be aware of inflation risk – that is, the risk that inflation will erode the value of your investments over the long term.
+Here’s a guide to understanding the forces behind inflation, and how diversification can help you protect the value of your money.

-Put simply, inflation is the general rise of the price of goods and services over time, which reduces your purchasing power.
+Put simply, inflation is the general rise of the price of goods and services over time.

 Additional resources